Lewis Archer: 2018–2019

 During Boxing Day, Gail overhears Lewis telling a woman on the phone that he is looking suspicious.
 The next day, Gail makes peace with Lewis which pleases him greatly.
 Unbeknownst to him, Gail only does this in order to gain access to his diary.
 Spotting an unusual appointment, she follows Lewis to a hotel and spies on him with another woman.
 She tries to warn Audrey who refuses to believe her.
 Audrey later confronts a stunned Lewis who defiantly denies any other woman and asserts his love for Audrey which once again regains her trust.
 However, when Lewis goes to run an errand on New Year's Eve and is much later than he said he would be, Audrey finally buys into Gail's claims and tells him that he has blown his last chance.
 Lewis confronts Gail in her garden as the New Year arrives and issues a threat to her.

 After Lewis begs Audrey for forgiveness, she agrees to meet him in the Bistro.
 He promises Audrey that he hasn't turned back to his old ways and that everything will be revealed that night.
 When he fails to turn up, Audrey returns home with Gail who is convinced that Lewis has fled after stealing the money.
 However, Audrey finds that Lewis has died from a heart attack, while he was preparing to propose to her.
 Lewis had previously said that he had been at the doctors after having chest pains which Audrey had dismissed as a lie.
 Audrey is heartbroken and, realising that Gail's constant accusations led to his death, tells her to leave.
 Audrey finds out the next day that £80,000 has been taken from her bank account.
 She is told by the police that there are photos of a woman taking out large amounts of money from various cashpoints.
 Audrey's family assume that Lewis is to blame and Audrey remembers that he helped her open the account and would have known her password.
 Audrey breaks down over Lewis's betrayal and interrupts his funeral whilst Claudia is reading his eulogy, accusing her of having a part in the scam.
 Later, it is revealed that Nick had secretly stole the money, proving that Lewis truly was a changed man.

 Months later, the truth is revealed and both Nick and David, who found out about the scheme and joined Nick, are disowned by the family.
-Audrey is devastated over her grandsons's betrayal, and that she did not get to say a proper goodbye to Lewis.
+Audrey is devastated over her grandsons' betrayal, and that she did not get to say a proper goodbye to Lewis.
 She later visits Lewis' grave and lays flowers, telling him she will always love him.